-Since the Company's annual and long-term incentives represent approximately 61.9% to 67.7% of executive total compensation, the Company believes that incentive compensation payments are good indicators of the Company's practice of paying for performance and the alignment of executive compensation with shareholder value over time.
+Since the Company's annual and long-term incentives represent approximately 86.3% to 92.1% of executive total compensation, the Company believes that incentive compensation payments are good indicators of the Company's practice of paying for performance and the alignment of executive compensation with shareholder value over time.
 Thus, compensation of the NEOs has generally followed a similar trend as the Company's share price as set forth in the performance chart, above.
 It is specifically reflected in the Company's LTIPs over the last five years.
-In 2019, the Board established a new LTIP, which was initially intended to apply for the years 2019 through 2021.
-As a result of the COVID-19 pandemic, the Board extended the LTIP by two years to apply for the years 2019 through 2023, as described above under "Long-Term Incentive Plans."
+In 2019, the Board established an LTIP with specific targets for the improvement of cumulative operating income.
+The LTIP was initially intended to apply for the years 2019 through 2021 however, as a result of the COVID-19 pandemic, the Board extended the LTIP by two years to apply for the years 2019 through 2023.
 Payment of the 2019-2023 LTIP was made in March 2024 to participating executives and NEOs due to the Company exceeding the established target by 6.9%.
+In 2024, the Board established a new LTIP for the years 2024 to 2026, as described above under "Long-Term Incentive Plans."